 - analysis of the use of your account and your use of our services;

-- the completion of satisfaction and other surveys;
+- conducting competitions, satisfaction and other surveys;

 - the production of internal statistical studies and models with the aim of optimising risk management and improving our product and service offering through commercial actions such as direct marketing, advertising and the management of events for customers;